Business / Institutions Recycle Program

-Denville Township Recycling Ordinance #6-08: A warning for not properly recycling will be issued for any first offence.
-For any subsequent offence, a fine of at least $250 and not more than $1000 will be issued to the offender for each time they do not follow the law.
+Denville Township Recycling Ordinance #6-08: A warning for not properly recycling will be issued for any first offense.
+For any subsequent offense, a fine of at least $250 and not more than $1000 will be issued to the offender for each time they do not follow the law.

 Owner, operator, or manager of a business, institution or multi-family dwelling, must ensure that a recycling program is in place.
 The Township of Denville has a list of over 1000 businesses which includes property owner and tenant information.

 Commercial establishments are required to submit annual recycling plans and or vendor contracts by January 15 of each year.
 See our Forms Center for example of recycling plan.
 Report must be sent to: Denville Department of Public Works, 140 Morris Ave, Denville, NJ 07834.

 Each business, institution, office complex, hotel, school and multi-family dwellings is required to complete a recycling tonnage report on or before March 1st of each year.
 See our Forms Center for example of recycling tonnage report.
 Report must be sent to: Denville Department of Public Works, 140 Morris Ave, Denville, NJ 07834.

 Many small business owners believe they don't produce enough waste to make it cost effective to set up a formal recycling program.
 But offices with fewer than 50 employees produce nearly 40 percent of recyclables.
 Depending on the size of your businesses, you may not be able to just put your recyclables outside, as you would at home.
 And commercial recycling haulers often require minimum quantities and charge a fee.
 Recycling may be the last thing you want to think about, but today it's a necessity.